mlip-cmu/f2025/labs/lab09.md

-# Lab 9: Orchestrating ML training and Inference with Kubernetes
+# Lab: Orchestrating ML training and Inference with Kubernetes
 In this lab, you'll leverage Kubernetes to enable continuous model training and inference, configure a Python-based load balancer to distribute traffic across the backend inference instances, and experiment with [container lifecycle hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) in Kubernetes.

-## Objectives

-- Configure model training to occur at a continuous interval using a cron spec
-- Deploy multiple services in Kubernetes for a distributed backend application.
-- Set up a Python-based load balancer to route traffic across backend instances.

 ## Deliverables

 - [ ] Show the TA that inference occurs with continuously updating models on a distributed backend
 - [ ] Show to the TA what gets logged on container shutdown from the backend/inference service.
-Explain which container lifecycle hook gets used.
+Explain what container lifecycle hooks are and when they might be used.
 - [ ] Explain to the TA how Kubernetes might be used in Milestone 3